buraktrkylmzz/buraktrkylmzz/README.md

 <h3>About Me:</h3>

-- 🔭 I’m currently working on **a React Project**
+- 🔭 I’m currently working on **Data Analyst Bootcamp**

 - 🌱 I’m currently learning everything 🤣

-- 🥅 2022 Goals: Learn more about Data Science
+- 🥅 2023 Goals: Learn more about Data Science

 - 💬 Ask me about **anything, I would love to help**